cnchapman/quantuxblog/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-This blog is a work in progress, started 2023-02-28
+This blog is a work in progress, started 2023-02-28.

-_Reference for self_:
+The author (Chris Chapman; possibly with guest authors) will use it to discuss topics of interest about Quantitative UX Research.
-The page you are reading is based on a markdown file- look in `content/about/` to edit.
-There, look inside the `header`, `main`, and `sidebar` folders to get started building your own "about" page.
+And sometimes related fields or topics such as research ethics and philosophy.